Skip to Main Content

 Procedures for Stanford Graduate Students Taking Advanced Degrees in other departments/schools

-Current Stanford graduate students who are pursuing an advanced degree in other departments or schools at Stanford apply for admission to the MA in Anthropology (on the way to another graduate degree program) by Submitting the following by December 4, 2024.
+Current Stanford graduate students who are pursuing an advanced degree in other departments or schools at Stanford apply for admission to the MA in Anthropology (on the way to another graduate degree program) by Submitting the following.

 1. Intention to Apply - Anthropology MA (for current Stanford Graduate Students)